-In 2019 an amount of $\in$ 2.9 million (2018: $\in$ 2.3 million) has been released from the restructuring provision.
+In 2019 an amount of $\leq$ 2.9 million (2018: $\leq$ 2.3 million) has been released from the restructuring provision.
 This has been recognised as a gain within restructuring provision release.
-This item has not been presented as an exceptional item because the amount is below the pre-tax materiality threshold of $\in$ 25.0 million.
+This item has not been presented as an exceptional item because the amount is below the pre-tax materiality threshold of $\leq$ 25.0 million.